noaione/yuusha-shoukan-ln/sources/v02/chapter1.md

 changed from facing each other to facing away from each other, and for some reason, the Goddess of Time seems like she's shaking in anger.

-[...Like I said, you b*tch!
+[...Like I said, you bitch!
 Why the heck can you calmly move through my “Suspended Time”, do you even freaking care about the laws of time?!]

 [It shouldn't be unusual, for I am a maid.
 A maid is always in struggles with